Matthew-PI-King/Ros_Kinetic_AriaClientDriver/README.md

 	* ARNL Libraries (Optional- Not required for simulation): Navigate to http://robots.mobilerobots.com/wiki/ARNL,_SONARNL_and_MOGS and install Base ARNL Library 1.9.0 - Ubuntu 12.04.2 (precise) or later, 32-bit i386 architecture  and ARNL Laser Localization Library 1.9.0 - Ubuntu 12.04.2 (precise) or later, 32-bit i386 architecture.

-2. The package is tested on ROS fuerte using rosbuild system on 32-bit Ubuntu 12.04.
+2. The package is tested on ROS Kinetic using Catkin on Ubuntu 16.04 LTS.
 To install and configure ROS fuerte please use the steps detailed in the following link: http://wiki.ros.org/fuerte/Installation/Ubuntu

 3. Use the following steps to configure a ros_workspace directory (if not already configured):